 Unusual Options Activity Insight: PayPal Holdings

-Shares of PayPal Holdings (NASDAQ:PYPL) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $300.83.
+On Tuesday, shares of PayPal Holdings (NASDAQ:PYPL) saw unusual options activity.
+After the option alert, the stock price moved up to $306.25.

 - Trade Type: CALL